 Actions of Growing Churches

 Faithful growing churches are united in the mission to make disciples.
 In the Scriptures, sound healthy churches thrive by sharing God’s Word with one another and others, working from their love for Christ, and upholding truth in the face of error.
 According to the Scriptures, churches die for a lack of unity, of sharing the gospel, of works from a lack of love, and by compromising the truth for immorality (Rev 2–3).

 God promises to give an increase when the gospel is spread and church leadership builds upon Christ (1 Cor 3:6–8; Eph 4:15–16).
 Churches that grow enact these actions from the Scriptures:

 - The Mission: Jesus made disciples and trained leaders who made disciples (Luke 6:13; Acts 20:3–4; 2 Tim 2:2).
 The first disciples devoted themselves to the mission of making disciples who make disciples (Matt 28:19–20; 2 Tim 2:2; cf. Eph 3:8–12; 1 Pet 2:9).
 Today, churches must accept and focus on fulfilling this mission.

 - Service: The church serves as each member does their part using their gifts (Rom 12:3–8; Eph 4:15–16).
-The church shows their love by caring for those in need (1 John 3:16–18).
+The church expresses their love by caring for those in need (1 John 3:16–18).
 In the beginning of the church, people saw the service of the church to those in need so that they had favor with all the people (Acts 2:44–47).
 By faith and hope in the resurrection, the church remained steadfast, immovable, and abounding in the work of the Lord (1 Cor 15:58).
 The disciples of Christ must always remain a light to the world (Matt 5:14–16).